Hunt County residents reflect on 9/11

 In 2001, Greenville ISD Police Chief Ramon Rodriguez was a senior in high school and the first he heard of the attacks was from a group of friends who were congregating at the senior lockers after first period.

-“I had never been to New York and I had no idea what the Twin Towers or the World Trade Center were so we didn’t really understand what was happening at first,” Rodriguez said.
+“I had never been to New York and I had no idea what the Twin Towers or the World Trade Center were so we didn’t really understand what was happening at first,” Rodriguez said in an interview in 2021.

 “Then, I went to my next class, which was FFA, and it was then that we watched the news and saw the impact of what was happening and it started to sink in that we were under attack,” he said.
 “Even though most of us felt pretty safe, being so far from New York, it was all we talked about for the rest of the day.